yasirsaleem502/Senate-Voting-Patterns-Using-Hierarchical-Clustering/README.md

 ![Matplotlib](https://img.shields.io/badge/Library-Matplotlib-lightblue)

 ## Project Overview
+The Senate Voting Patterns Using Hierarchical Clustering project aims to uncover patterns in the voting behavior of senators by employing a powerful machine learning technique known as Hierarchical Clustering.
+By clustering senators based on their voting records, the project reveals groupings and voting alliances within the Senate, which may not be evident through traditional analysis.
+These insights help in understanding political polarization, party loyalty, and the formation of coalitions across party lines.

+## Objective
-This project explores the voting patterns of U.S. Senators using Hierarchical Clustering to identify natural groupings based on their voting behaviors.
-The clustering reveals alliances, polarization, and bipartisan voting blocks within the Senate, offering a fresh perspective on political dynamics.
+The primary objective of this project is to apply Hierarchical Clustering  to identify natural groupings of senators based on their voting similarities.
+This clustering will:

+- Provide insights into voting blocks.
+- Reveal trends in bipartisan behaviour.
+- Identify senators who frequently cross party lines

 ## Table of Contents
 - [Introduction](#introduction)